alexey13/animejsPlugins/README.md

 <br>

+## scrollContainer
-3. Scroll by container height.
+- Scroll by container height.
 - Not hide scrollbar.
 - Scrollbar overlayed by hidden div that catch click events.
 - Recommend to disable it on mobiles.